Heading to NYC? Don’t miss a trip up to the Statue of Liberty Crown for incredible views, the Liberty Crown tour and see the original torch.

 After booking our tickets for the crown nearly 3 months before we arrived in the great city, we were beyond excited when the day came along.
 We had visited Liberty Island before but had missed out on tickets for the crown on our last trip.
 But this is our adventure climbing the Statue of Liberty Crown – one of the best NYC tours you can experience!

-From our hotel just off Time Square, we jumped on the subway (line 1) and heading towards the South Ferry station.
+From our hotel just off Time Square, we jumped on the subway (line 1) and headed towards the South Ferry Station.
 The ticket booth and security check point is just a short walk from the station and by this time (10.30am ish) it wasn’t too busy and the lines weren’t too long.

-If you are visiting the island at all then try to get to the ferry area as early as possible.
-On our last trip to New York City, we arrived to buy tickets at 11am and still had to wait a good 45 minutes to get through security.
+If you are visiting the Statue of Liberty, then try to get to the ferry as early as possible.
+On our last trip to New York City, we arrived to buy tickets at 11am and still had to wait 45 minutes to get through security.
 Book tickets online and arrive early!

 Once at the top, we enjoyed taking some pictures and peered up to the monuments torch and down to the book that is held by Lady Liberty.
 We spent around 15-20 minutes at the top and then waited for a group who had arrived after us to head down first before making our way down the stairs.